 Janet is a generalist psychologist who has been practising for 20 years.
 She practices in Clinical, Counselling and Health Psychology.
 She is passionate about helping people to achieve happy and fulfilling lives.
-Janet treats issues such as depression, anxiety and post-traumatic stress disorder (PTSD), OCD, ASD, personality disorders, addiction, and psychosis.
+Janet treats issues such as depression, anxiety and post-traumatic stress disorder (PTSD), OCD, ASD, addiction and substance misuse.
 Janet also provides grief counselling, and trauma counselling.
 She has a wealth of knowledge about relationships, family dynamics, and mental health.

 Prior to psychology, Janet worked as a nurse in Victoria, Northern Territory and Queensland.
 Her nursing experience included Emergency, Critical Care and Cancer nursing.
-Her areas of health psychology counselling include chronic pain management, substance abuse, grief and loss, living with chronic disease, and weight management.
+Her areas of health psychology counselling include chronic pain management, alcoholism, drug abuse, grief and loss, living with chronic disease, and weight management.
 She sees adults and adolescents from 16 years.

 Janet utilises several therapies including, Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Schema-Mode Therapy, Narrative therapy and Mindfulness.
 She is a practical psychologist who adapts therapy to individual’s needs and resources.
 She has helped many individuals return to work after trauma or debilitating anxiety, and has helped thousands of people improve their relationships with themselves and others.